gerlag/LG-Therma_V-thermostate-and-start-peak-control/README.md

 # LG-Therma_V-thermostate-and-start-peak-control
-HA script that controls room temperature when Therma_V is in water-based AI-mode.
-Includes also start peak control.
+A HA script that controls room temperature when my Therma_V heat pump (9kW U44) is running in AI-mode.
+Script includes also start peak and 'oil return peak' ccontrol.

 ## PROOF OF CONCEPT